-Besides teaching, members of ECE Department are also involved in research and consultancy activities in areas as follow:
+Besides teaching, members of ECE Division are also involved in research and consultancy activities in areas as follow:

 - Carbon nanotubes; graphene semiconductor

 - Audio, speech, image signal processing; real-time DSP

 - Multimedia network technology; Network-on-Chip

 - Modeling and detection of faults for IC testing

 - Microprocessor and microcontroller system design